KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 - Permission denied

 **Solutions:**
-1. Check if ports are in use: `lsof -i :8000` or `netstat -an | grep 8000`
+1. Check if ports are in use: `lsof -i :8000` or `ss -tlnp | grep 8000`
 2. Stop conflicting services or change ports in docker-compose.yml
-3. On Linux: Add user to docker group: `sudo usermod -aG docker $USER` then re-login
+3. In WSL, Docker group is usually automatic with Docker Desktop
-4. Ensure Docker Desktop is running
+4. Ensure Docker Desktop is running (check system tray)

 ### Issue: Import Errors in Python